xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

     - Bank Commitment Letter
     - Copy of Loan Application

 Getting the bank verification letters required me visiting a branch of each of my banks (hard during COVID pandemic) to get a teller to hand me a physical copy of a letter stating (1) how long I have had the account, (2) whether the account is in good standing, and (3) average balance of the account.
-The coop did not accept bank statements.
+The co-op did not accept bank statements.

 The reference letters and cover letter need to include certain information.
 I asked my real-estate agent for a template for these letters.

 As I had prepared everything ahead of the Loan Commitment Letter, I submitted the application the day after the Loan Commitment Letter was received.
-The management company reviewed my package and presented my application at the next coop board meeting and I was invited to interview with the board.
+The management company reviewed my package and presented my application at the next co-op board meeting and I was invited to interview with the board.

 The board interview took place at the building and lasted 10 minutes.
-I read up some tips online about what to expect during a coop interview and the dos and don'ts.
+I read up some tips online about what to expect during a co-op interview and the dos and don'ts.
 I dressed up (business casual), showed up 5-10 minutes before the start time of the interview, answered all the questions briefly and concisely, not volunteering more information than required, and limited the questions I have for them.
 The following summarized the interview:

-Questions coop board asked me:
+Questions co-op board asked me:

 1. Where have you been living? (use the opportunity to talk about your background)
 2. Followup: Why do you want to live here?
 3. Have you read the house rules about carpeting?
 4. Do you have any pets or plan on getting pets?

-Questions I asked the coop board:
+Questions I asked the co-op board:

-1. How can I get involved with the coop board?
+1. How can I get involved with the co-op board?
 I have skills I'd like to contribute (they really liked that).
 2. How did the COVID lock-down affect the building's income from its commercial tenants?
 (I learned that the maintenance could go down in 10 years because the building sold the right to get income from the commercial spaces and that is set to expire in 10 years)

-A few hours after the interview, I received news that I was approved by the coop board.
+A few hours after the interview, I received news that I was approved by the co-op board.

 ## Getting the Clear to Close (CTC)